AdamJ/AtomScripts/README.md

 # AtomScripts
-###setup scripts for Atom editor
+##### setup scripts for Atom editor

 ## Installation
-###This installation is written for an OSX environment and assumes you already have the Atom editor installed.
+##### This installation is written for an OSX environment and assumes you already have the Atom editor installed.

 1. Make sure XCode is installed (for the command line tools)
 2. Install Homebrew
   - you can install Homebrew by running the following command in your Terminal of choice: /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 3. Install NodeJS
   - brew install node
-4. Navigate to the directory where you dropped the AtomScripts package.json file
+4. Navigate to the directory where you dropped the AtomScripts package.json file and run the commands as outline in "Usage".

-## Use
+## Usage
-There are 2 scripts as part of this:
+There are 3 scripts as part of this.
+You can use all of them, or only specific ones.
+I've broken out what each script installs:

-1. npm run atom
+1. npm run atom-packages-basic
-  - this installs the basic sass, jade and file-icons packages into Atom
+  - atom beautify
+  - file-icons
+  - pigments
+* npm run atom-packages-advanced
+  - angularjs
+  - atom-ng-attr-hint
+  - atom-typescript
+  - busy-signal
+  - intentions
+  - language-html-angular
+  - linter
+  - linter-htmlhint
+  - linter-lesshint
+  - linter-ui-default
-2. npm run themes
+* npm run themes
-  - this install the material-ui theme and the firewatch-syntax theme
+  - atom-patternfly-ui
+  - atom-patternfly-syntax